 Here’s the updated chart in logarithmic scale in all its channel-busting ugliness.

 Switching to arithmetic scale, it’s obvious that the white channel doesn’t even belong.
 Before clicking back to that cat video, though, check out the alignment of the 1998, 2001 and 2009 lows — connected here by the yellow dotted trend line.

 A trend line that goes back that far is certainly subject to placement error (to use the tails or not?)
-But, simply connecting the Dec 12, 1998 and Jan 15, 2009 lows puts that TL right at 46.11 — about 1.5 below today’s low — which also happens to coincide with the white .786 Fib.
+But, simply connecting the Dec 12, 1998 and Jan 15, 2009 lows puts that TL at about 45-46 — a couple of points below today’s low — and, not too far from the white .786 Fib.

 Does it matter?
 We’ll find out in the next few days.
 If nothing else, it’s a good reminder to check out the alternative view from time to time.
 A casual perusal of the blogosphere reveals plenty of folks who chart arithmetically.
 Maybe this is one of those times when log scale wasn’t the best choice.